Register New Items

 In the Costing Method field, you set up how the item's unit cost is calculated by making assumptions about the flow of physical items through your company.
 Five costing methods are available, depending on the type of item.
 For more information, see Design Details: Costing Methods.

 If you select Average, then the item's unit cost is calculated as the average unit cost at each point in time after a purchase.
-Inventory is valuated with the assumption that all inventories are sold simultaneously.
+Stock is valuated with the assumption that all Stocks are sold simultaneously.
 With this setting, you can choose the Unit Cost field to view, on the Average Cost Calc.
 Overview page, the history of transactions that the average cost is calculated from.

 The item is now registered, and the item card is ready to be used on purchase and sales documents.